rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 >   The wonder of group theory is that its relevance to the disciplines of both
 >   mathematics and natural science far exceeds the self-contained boundaries
 >   within which it was first developed. [@Schumm_2004_Deep_Down_Things, 144]

->   As far as the laws of mathematics refer to reality, they are not certain;
->   and as far as they are certain, they do not refer to reality. [@Einstein_1922_Geometry_and_Experience]

 ### Humeanism